xdevplatform/Pull-Tweet-Annotations-data-for-Twitter-profiles/README.md

 ## `data_to_csv.py`

-This script returns context annotations data in a csv file for a list of given usernames.
+This script returns context annotations data in a csv file (generates a file entitled `annotations.csv`) for a list of given usernames.

 To pass in the usernames (aka @handles) for which you want to pull annotations data: populate the file entitled `Twitter_handles.csv` with the desired handles/usernames, without the @ (as per the example).